 Digital Operational Resilience Act (DORA)

-The Digital Operational Resilience Act (DORA) is a new European framework for effective and all-inclusive management of digital risks in financial markets and applies to more than 22,000 financial entities and ICT service providers within the EU.
+The Digital Operational Resilience Act (DORA) is the European framework for effective and all-inclusive management of digital risks in Financial Markets and applies to more than 22.000 financial entities and ICT service providers within the EU.

-By introducing a single consistent supervisory approach across the relevant sectors, DORA aims to ensure that financial services firms can maintain resilient operations throughout a cybersecurity or ICT incident causing severe operational disruption.
+By introducing a single consistent supervisory approach across the relevant sectors, where the Austrian Financial Market Authority (FMA) is the regulator in Austria , DORA aims to assure that financial services firms can maintain resilient operations through a cybersecurity or ICT incident of severe operational disruption.

 Required fields are marked with an asterisk(*)